The 15 Best Quick Team Building Activities For Any Industry

 To start, have each team member choose one item from their desk and bring it to the session.
 The item they choose will be their new product, and they must come up with a name, logo, slogan, and marketing plan.

-Give the group 5 minutes to come up with their 60 second sales pitch, people can work together or alone.
+Give the group 5 minutes to develop their 60-second sales pitch; people can work together or alone.
 Once the time is up, each person will present their “product” as if they were selling it to the rest of the team.
-After the pitch, the group needs to decide a “price’ for the item based on the sales pitch.
+After the pitch, the group must decide on a “price’ for the item based on the sales pitch.

-This challenge promotes creativity, sales skills, and problem-solving.
-All important skills for any business.
+This challenge promotes creativity, sales skills, and problem-solving—all essential skills for any business.

 Equipment: Pens and Paper